Dom-888/Second-Milestone-Project/README.md

 5. **Sound Effects**
 All sound effects are from [Freesound](https://freesound.org/).
-    - _Success sound_: Played if the player chooses a correct letter, the sound style reminds the old arcade video games and contributes to creating a nostalgic atmosphere as well as to make the game more interactive.
+    - _Success Sound_: Played if the player chooses a correct letter, the sound style reminds the old arcade video games and contributes to creating a nostalgic atmosphere as well as to make the game more interactive.
-    - _Pop sound_: Played if the player chooses a wrong letter, creates the illusion that one of the balloons in the image has burst.
+    - _Pop Sound_: Played if the player chooses a wrong letter, creates the illusion that one of the balloons in the image has burst.

 6. **Animated Text**
 The text animation is achieved with [Textillate](https://textillate.js.org/).